AdobeDocs/contributor.en/user/writing-essentials/linking.md

 > [!IMPORTANT]
 > All links must be secure (`https` vs `http`) whenever the target supports it (which the vast majority should).

-## Link text
+## Link to URLs

-The words that you include in link text should be friendly.
-In other words, they should be normal English words or the title of the page that you're linking to.
+The words that you include in link text should be the title of the page that you're linking to or specific, descriptive text.

 **Examples:**

-- `For more information, see the [article](https://github.com/AdobeDocs/target.en/help/overview.md).`
+- `For more information, see the [overview article](https://github.com/AdobeDocs/target.en/help/overview.md).`

-- `For more details, see the [article](https://www.adobe.com) reference.`
+- `For more details, see [Adobe Legal Concerns](https://www.adobe.com/legal).`

-## Links from one article to another
+## Link from one article to another

-To create an inline link from a Docs technical article to another technical article within the same repository, use the following link syntax:
+To create an inline link from one article to another article within the same repository, use the following link syntax:

 - An article in a directory links to another article in the same directory: